-National Scholarships and Grant Programs to Support Study in Russia
+National Scholarships and Grant Programs to Support Study Abroad

 Alice D. Mortenson Undergraduate Research Award in Russian History

 Three awards of $3,000 open to all UW-Madison undergraduates for research on a topic of Russian history.
 Awarded for a research project to be completed at UW-Madison, or for language study in the Russian Federation to be followed by the writing of an essay on Russian history or culture based on the use of Russian-language sources.
 See the award announcement from the Department of History for more information.

 Scholarship (amount varies) available for degree seeking UW-Madison undergraduates studying abroad on an approved UW-Madison study abroad program who are also CALS majors.
 Students can apply through Scholarships@UW-Madison.

 Abraham S. Burack Scholarship (L&S Honors Program Scholarship)

 $500 awards to degree-seeking UW-Madison undergraduates currently enrolled in the L&S Honors Program and participating in a semester or yearlong UW study abroad program.
 3.3 minimum cumulative GPA.
 Students can apply through Scholarships@UW-Madison.